w3f/research/docs/polkadot/ParachainAllocation.md

 ### Auctioning Parachain Slots:

-We use a Vickrey auction, second-price sealed-bid auctions, for parachain slots when the demand is higher than the available slots.
-We chose a sealed-bid (symmetric) auction because it needs less communication overhead for bidding than open-bid auctions.
+We use a Vickrey auction [1], second-price sealed-bid auctions, for parachain slots when the demand is higher than the available slots.
+We chose a sealed-bid (symmetric) auction because it needs less communication overhead for bidding than open-bid (iterative) auctions.
 We chose Vickrey auctions because in the symmetric model:
-- has a weakly dominant strategy that is bidding the true value of the bidder
+- it has a weakly dominant strategy that is bidding the true value of the bidder [2]
-- in multiunit auctions: the expected price paid by a winner bidder is at least as high as the expected price paid by a winner bidder in the first-price sealed-bid (discriminatory) auctions [1]
+- in multiunit auctions: the expected price paid by a winner bidder is at least as high as the expected price paid by a winner bidder in the first-price sealed-bid (discriminatory) auctions [3]

 **(Q:How do we carry out a Vickrey auction in a decentrliazed fashion?)**
+-threshold crypto?
+-mpc?

 If a commercial slot becomes free and no commercial slots are already free, then it is set for auction with a 2-week window for posting blind bids for the auction.
 To participate in an auction for obtaining a slot, a parachain needs to deposit DOTs.
 A parachain candidate can issue additional native tokens in order to acquire DOTs.
 If a parachain fails to obtain the slot, the returned DOTs can be used to buy back the native token and burn it.